 Business process models are important in many contexts.
 They are used for optimising businesses, as tools for reaching a more mature level, as input for creating SOA’s, etc. Most service oriented platforms, such as Tibco, Cordys, SAP and WCF or BizTalk require some kind of process models, and they usually offer their own environment in which you can specify them.
-However, those environments do not help in actually measuring the performance of your solution.
+However, those environments do not help in actually measuring and analysing the performance of your solution.
 Before you can do that with any level of accuracy, you need to implement the process, run it for a minimum amount of time, and gather metrics.
 With LogSim you don’t need to do that.
 With LogSim you can build your models, play with them, and when you are satisfied your solution can perform according to your requirements, you can implement them on your platform of choice.

 LogSim originated from a research project that took place in 1993-94 on the University of Groningen, The Netherlands, at the Faculty of Management Science.
-It was a collaborative effort with Moret, Ernst & Young, a management consultancy organisation that wanted to provide their clients with a tool that enabled them to model their business processes.
+It was a collaborative effort with Ernst & Young, who as a management consultancy organisation wanted to provide their clients with a tool that enabled them to model their business processes.
 For this they had developed a modelling language called Logistic Model and Notation (LMN), but they had envisioned that “just” making models and pictures was not enough: to build robust business process models you need to be able to run them, using a robust simulation environment that supports scenario’s, stochastic events, statistical monitoring etc.

 In the course of 1993 and 1994 various versions of LogSim were produced, showing a gradual increase in understanding the power of combining a modelling language (which already existed and was used extensively, although only as a notational tool) with a simulation environment (which also existed in the form of SmallSim, a generic simulation environment that I developed).
 The 1.x versions were multiplatform and were actually developed on a Macintosh.
 The 2.x versions were Windows-specific for various reasons that seemed valid at the time.